BB1464/Academic_Blog/content/event/example/index.md

 ---
-abstract: I will be presenting the introduction to R using the tidyverse principles to research fellows at the International Institute of Tropical Agriculture (IITA), Ibadan, Nigeria.
-I will also explain to them the basic functions of data import, data management and then I will introduce them to data visualization using ggplot2.
+abstract: I along side with Dr Ibnou Dieng (Head of Biometric Unit, IITA, Ibadan), Mr Moshood Bakare and Kayode will be presenting the introduction to R using the tidyverse principles to research fellows at the International Institute of Tropical Agriculture (IITA), Ibadan, Nigeria.
+We will also explain to them the basic functions of data import, data management and then We will introduce them to data visualization using ggplot2.
+We will also cover multi-Location Trial using LME4 package in R, LmerTest, statgenSTA, statgenGxE and then we will summarize with multivariate analysis in R using Factoextra package.
 address:
   city: Ibadan
   country: Nigeria